sav-che/TL-2/Authors/Saint-Yves, Alfred (Marie Augustine) {std. Saint-Yves}.md

-> [!cite] BHL link: this entry starts at [page 1079](https://www.biodiversitylibrary.org/item/103624#page/1093/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 1079](https://www.biodiversitylibrary.org/page/33190550) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Saint-Yves, Alfred \[Marie Augustine\] (1855-1933), French botanist (agrostologist) and soldier; at the École polytechnique 1875-1879; following a military career 1879-1905, ultimately in the rank of "Commandant"; in retirement at Nice; in army service 1914-1918. (*Saint-Yves*).
+Saint-Yves, Alfred \[Marie Augustine\] (1855-1933), French botanist (agrostologist) and soldier; at the École polytechnique 1875-1879; following a military career 1879-1905, ultimately in the rank of "Commandant"; in retirement at Nice; in army service 1914-1918.
+**Abbreviated name**: *Saint-Yves*

 #### Herbarium and types